How To Hire Farm Workers Successfully in 8 Easy Steps

 Related Article: How to Interview an Applicant

-Whether you have narrowed your list down to your top choice or are having trouble deciding between two or three candidates, get at least three supervisory references from each applicant.
+Make sure to get at least three supervisory references from each applicant and conduct a reference check.
 Speaking with their past supervisors gives you insight into how they do their job and what it’s like to supervise them.

 You’ll have limited time with each reference, so make sure you’re prepared with targeted questions.